open/close all folders

 - Obstructive Bureaucrat: A rare protagonist example.

-- Even prior to this he seems appalled on what the Government is really doing with the Prawns regardless of his condition and had no clue what was going on though this in part fuels his character development.
-He seems to bear no ill will towards the Prawns even in the beginning.
-He also calls them Prawns which is considered derogatory though mainly due to lack of a better term and is really just carrying out orders, but due to his condition and the realization on what the government is doing with them he seems to better emphasize with them then he did previously.
+- Punch-Clock Villain: Prior to his Character Development he seems to bear no ill will towards the Prawns and is really just carrying out orders, but due to his condition and the realization of what the government is doing with them he seems to better empathize with them than he did previously.

 - Took a Level in Kindness: He gains one after his contact with the alien fluid.

 - Unskilled, but Strong: He's able to control a Mini-Mecha, though he unfortunately has no idea how to use it.